Ubuntu Server Hardening Checklist for Production Use

 For a deeper look at SSH hardening techniques including key management and additional configuration options, see the guide to securing SSH on Ubuntu.

 Port 22 is scanned automatically within minutes of any server connecting to the internet.
-Automated bots run by spammers and credential stuffers scan the entire internet on port 22, trying common usernames and passwords.
-Moving SSH to a non-standard port reduces this noise so that genuine authentication events are visible in logs rather than buried under automated noise.
+Automated bots run by spammers and credential stuffers try common usernames and passwords across millions of servers.
+Moving SSH to a non-standard port reduces this noise so that genuine authentication events are visible in logs rather than buried under automated scanning.

 Choose a port between 1024 and 65535 that is not already in use.
-Ports below 1024 require root to bind; higher ports can be bound by any user, but the SSH daemon runs as root so this is not a constraint.
+Ports below 1024 require root to bind, but the SSH daemon runs as root so this is not a practical constraint.
 High-numbered ports are less likely to be scanned in casual sweeps.
 Do not use a port that another service on your server already uses.

 # Check if a port is already in use